-As Austin patent lawyers, every day we hear from inventors who are stunned and dismayed at the amount of time they could potentially spend dealing with the United States Patent Office when seeking approval of their patent.
+As Austin patent lawyers, every day, we hear from inventors who are stunned and dismayed at the amount of time they could potentially spend dealing with the United States Patent Office when seeking approval for their patent.

 Those worries are not unfounded.

-“Pendency” is the length of time a patent application takes from the day it is filed until the day it leaves the Patent Office—either because it was allowed, or because it was abandoned.
+“Pendency” is the length of time a patent application takes from the day it is filed until the day it leaves the Patent Office—either because it was allowed or abandoned.